PR8 – Ponta de São Lourenço hike – Best coastal trail in Madeira

 • It is common for the floor to be damp and therefore slippery – Wear suitable footwear.

-• It is forbidden to cycle on the levadas and veredas.
+• Cycles on the levadas and veredas are forbidden.

-• Do not damage plants, do not scare animals, do not litter or smoke.
+• Do not damage plants, do not scare animals, and do not litter or smoke.

 • In narrow places, always facilitate the passage of other hikers in an unfavorable position by placing yourself in a safe area, away from abysses.